thanseehabdulla/thanseehabdulla/README.md

 ## Get in Touch
 Want to discuss any of my projects, or something else?
 Send me a direct message at thanseehabdulla@gmail.com.

-- 🔭 I’m currently working on React.js django stack to build drag and drop pages
+- 🔭 I’m currently working on React.js, golang, hadoop stack, scala to build datalakes ecosystem
 - 🌱 I’m currently learning ...
-Object Oriented Python and cloud native development
+GRAND STACK, DATA and AI

 <div align="center">